 When you are getting any of these types of care, you have the right to keep getting your covered services for that type of care for as long as the care is needed to diagnose and treat your illness or injury.
-For more information on your covered services, including your share of the cost and any limitations to coverage that may apply, see the Medical Benefits Chart found at the front of this EOC.
+For more information about your covered services, including your share of the cost and any limitations to coverage that may apply, see the Medical Benefits Chart located at the back of this EOC.